VacFind/APIClientLib/README.md

 This is an NPM package designed to make it easier to integrate data from various COVID-related API's into your project so you can easily access up-to-date vaccine availability data.

-The purpose of this library is to make it easier for us to manage possibly breaking changes that may be made to the API as it grows.
-This allows us to maintain the client implementation and push this to projects as a package update without requiring developers to soend too much time reading about what changed and why before updating their apps.
+The purpose of this library is to make it easier for developers to access multiple COVID-related API's and allow the maintainers of those API's to have some control over client implementations.
+This provides the API developers with the ability to help move projects over to a new versions of their API should they need to make a breaking change.
+This also helps developers more easily access data from multiple API's and update their implementations just by updating a dependency.

 ## Documentation
-The API is documented at https://docs.vacfind.org should you need to reference it.
+documentation can beseen in the `docs` folder or at https://vacfind.github.io/CovidJS/

 ## Installation
 TBD - not yet published as an NPM package.
 File an issue if this is incorrect